 More Information for Your Trip to Italy

-PUGLIA: Read about 15 beautiful places to visit in Puglia and the best things to do in Alberobello.
+PUGLIA: Read about 15 beautiful places to visit in Puglia, the best things to do in Alberobello, and check out our Alberobello Walking Tour.
 We also have a guide about how to spend one day in Vieste and about how to take a boat tour to visit the Gargano sea caves.

 ITALY ITINERARY: On this 10 day southern Italy itinerary, visit the Amalfi Coast, Castelmezzano, Matera, Alberobello, and more towns in Puglia.

 AMALFI COAST: Pick out which towns you want to visit in our article about the best towns to visit on the Amalfi Coast.
 We also have a detailed guide on things to do in Ravello and things to do in Positano.
 If you are active and adventurous, one of the best things to do on the Amalfi Coast is hike the Path of the Gods.

 ASSISI: In our article Best Things to Do in Assisi, we cover the top experiences to have, plus where to eat and where to stay.
 In our One Day in Assisi Itinerary, we have a detailed walking tour of the historic city center.

 BEST OF ITALY: In our Guide to the Best Places to Visit in Italy, we list 25 beautiful destinations to consider for your next trip to Italy.